Newcastle Blue Star F.C.: 2018 reformation

-In 2018, a local businessman saw fit to reform the club, with teams from U8's through to seniors.
+In 2018, a local businessman saw fit to reform the club, with teams from U8's through to seniors and took over the already well established and well ran Hazlerigg victory football club.
 The current Newcastle Blue Star play at Scotswood, in the West End of the city.
 The club currently plays in the Northern Football Alliance, the seventh tier of non-league football in England (overall eleventh tier).

 The club is located next door to the sports centre and boxing club, also known as Grainger Park.
 The clubhouse was officially opened in October 2018 by Lady Elsie Robson.
 The venue was named the Sir Bobby Robson Lounge.

+In May 2023 and after winning the Northern Football Alliance, Blue Star were promoted back to the Northern League Division Two.
+Having finished in second in the 2023–24 season, the club were promoted as one of the losing play-off finalists with the best points-per-game record across step six nationwide.